huyuhui001/mySite/docs/cloud/KubernetesTutorials-Aliyun-Ubuntu.md

-## Demo-6: ClusterRole and ServiceAccount
+### ClusterRole and ServiceAccount

 Scenario:
-> Create a ClusterRole, which is authorized to create Deployment, StatefulSet, DaemonSet.
+> * Create a ClusterRole, which is authorized to create Deployment, StatefulSet, DaemonSet.
-> Bind the ClusterRole to a ServiceAccount.
+> * Bind the ClusterRole to a ServiceAccount.

+Demo:

 ```
 kubectl create namespace my-namespace